 The McNeill Street Water Purification and Pumping Station provided fire protection and purified water for the citizens and businesses of Shreveport for 107 years, before purification operations were terminated in 1994.
 At that point, “Water Purification” was dropped from the title, to denote the cessation of water treatment operations and the new use of the facility as a pumping station for the storage and provision of potable water and dependable fire protection for downtown Shreveport and Barksdale Air Force Base in Bossier City.
 The active area of the site continues to serve these vital purposes at this date.

-In a more recent development, in 2006 at the urging of the McNeill Street Pumping Station Preservation Society, the historic site was donated to the State of Louisiana by the City of Shreveport.
-The old water works became the Shreveport Water Works Museum (see the Water Works Museum page) in 2007 under the Secretary of State’s museum program.
-The museum now offers visitors on up-close look at one of our country’s unique historic landmarks.
+More recently, in 2006 at the urging of the McNeill Street Pumping Station Preservation Society, the historic site was donated to the State of Louisiana by the City of Shreveport.
+The old water works became the Shreveport Water Works Museum (see the Water Works Museum page) that operated under the Secretary of State’s museum program until 2017.
+In 2017, the State withdrew from the museum and returned the site to the City of Shreveport, which has contracted with the Preservation Society to continue the operation of the Shreveport Water Works Museum, although at the Society’s expense.
+The museum is open regular weekly hours to offer visitors an up-close look at one of our country’s unique historic landmarks.